Goodfluence Tour – Month 1 in Review

 This is why it’s a good thing to run out of water in the countryside.
 Because you meet sweet dudes like this guy.
 His name is Scales and he was born, raised, and lives today in the rural area of Washington, Texas.

 It sounds like he was born sometime in the 1920’s.
 In 1935 he left home to work in Houston so that he could buy a tractor.
 Around 1950 he returned home and started growing cotton, corn, and hay and his uncle gave him a cow.
-He still lives in the same place and today owns 80 cows, runs this little tire shop where I met him, and lives a nice country life.
+He still lives in the same place, and today owns 80 cows.
+He runs this little tire shop where I met him, and lives a nice country life.
 He seems like a real healthy man given his age.

 I asked Scales if he had a message for people my age.
 He said, “Don’t be spendin’ too much money.
 You’ll get yourself inna trouble.”

 Much love to you all from Scales and I!

 July 1 – Day 30 – Trinity River, Texas

 I feel so alive that I couldn’t possibly feel alone.